 Next time they’re on TCM, make sure to check out:

 ONLY ANGELS HAVE WINGS (1939) A team of flyers risks their lives to deliver the mail in a mountainous South American country.
-Dir.: Howard Hawks.
+Director: Howard Hawks.
 Cast: Cary Grant, Jean Arthur, Richard Barthelmess, Rita Hayworth.
 Black and White-121 minutes.

 YOU WERE NEVER LOVELIER (1942) An Argentine heiress thinks a penniless American dancer is her secret admirer.
-Dir.: William A. Seiter.
+Director: William A. Seiter.
 Cast: Fred Astaire, Rita Hayworth, Adolphe Menjou, Adele Mara.
 Black and White-97 minutes.